vlstill/tedi/aim.md

 Furthermore, it is expected that by directing exploration to find less relaxed runs first, the algorithm will (on average) run faster for programs which contain errors.
 It might be also possible to employ heuristics to direct relaxations so that it is first applied on variables on which it is more likely to cause property violations.
-Another possibility is using robustness-based heuristics and employ relaxed memory semantics only when needed.
+Another possibility is using robustness-based heuristics and employ relaxed memory semantics only when needed, similar to \cite{Bouajjani2015}.

 ## Analysis of Very Weak Memory Models